lyokha/nginx-custom-counters-module/README.md

 early_counter $cnt_name2 inc $inc_cnt_name2;
 ```

-Meaning of the arguments correspond to that of the normal counters.
+Meaning of the arguments corresponds to that of the normal counters.
 A single
 counter can be declared both as normal and early if none of the merged location
 configuration hierarchies contains both the types simultaneously.